-To help you survive the winter madness, TechRadar has put together a 2013 holiday gift guide of the best tech goodies you can get, so you can spend more time knocking back eggnog while watching faces of the people you love light up with joy as they receive an awesome present from you.
+To help you survive the winter madness, TechRadar has put together a 2014 holiday gift guide of the best tech goodies you can get, so you can spend more time watching the faces of the people you love light up with joy as they receive an awesome present from you.

-So happy holidays from all of us at TechRadar and get some shopping done with our techtastic and gamerific 2013 Holiday Gift Guide!
+So happy holidays from all of us at TechRadar, and get some shopping done with our techtastic and gamerific 2014 Christmas gift guide!

 Consoles and handhelds